How to Double Your Email Collection Rate In Only One Week

 1. Create Lead Magnets to Collect More Emails

 Is developing content for your email marketing campaigns the biggest hold up on creating an email marketing strategy for your business?
 There’s an easy solution!
 Start a blog.
-In doing so, you will not only drive more traffic to your website, but you’ll also increase SEO, and you can turn the top performing blog posts into great email content through a lead magnet, which is a downloadable incentive (usually in the form of an eBook, white paper, or checklist) offered to potential customers in exchange for their information.
+In doing so, you will not only drive more traffic to your website, but you’ll also increase SEO, and you can turn the top performing blog posts into great email content through a lead magnet, which is a downloadable incentive (usually in the form of an online eBook, white paper, or checklist) offered to potential customers in exchange for their information.

 Pro-tip: instead of simply enticing your audience with a white paper or ebook, woo them with a tool kit, checklist, or recipe.